Guanajuato: Geography

 La Sierra Gorda is shared between Guanajuato and Querétaro and is considered an important biosphere.
 This area is the most rugged in the state where most of the natural areas and small villages remain intact due to their inaccessibility.
 The Sierra Gorda is part of the Sierra Madre Occidental, with extreme variations in its geography and climate.
-The rugged terrain means that there are a wide number and variety of micro-climates, although average temperatures vary only between 16 and 19 °C. It lowest point is a canyon called Paso de Hormigas in Xichú at 650 meters above sea level with a very warm climate suitable for tropical fruit.
-The highest point is Pinal de Zamorano at 3,300 meters, followed by El Picacho de Pueblo Nuevo, El Zorillo and El Cuervo, all above 2,700 meters.
+The rugged terrain means that there are a wide number and variety of micro-climates, although average temperatures vary only between 16 and 19 C. It lowest point is a canyon called Paso de Hormigas in Xichú at 650 m above sea level with a very warm climate suitable for tropical fruit.
+The highest point is Pinal de Zamorano at 3300 m, followed by El Picacho de Pueblo Nuevo, El Zorillo and El Cuervo, all above 2700 m.
 The largest changes are seen in arid versus wetter zones, which can often be relatively nearby, with foliage changing from rainforest to pine forest to desert landscapes.
 In 1997, the federal government declared the Sierra Gorda region in Querétaro a Biosphere Reserve, with Guanajuato's portion added in 2007.
 On the Guanajuato side, it covers 236,882 hectares over the municipalities of Xichú, San Luis de la Paz, Atarjea, Victoria and Santa Catarina.
 Culturally, the Sierra Gorda region is the far western part of La Huasteca, which extends over parts of Querétaro, San Luis Potosí, Hidalgo and Veracruz.

 The Sierra Central is a series of low, gentle mountains in the center of the state that are part of the Sierra Madre Occidental.
 They cover 12 municipalities: Ocampo, San Felipe, León, Silao, Guanajuato, Dolores Hidalgo, San Miguel de Allende, Irapuato, Salamanca, Santa Cruz de Juventino Rosas, Comonfort and Apaseo el Grande.
 Wild vegetation runs from tropical rainforest to arid grasslands with cactus, with cypress trees along rivers and other surface water.
 Wildlife includes raccoons, quail, rabbits, skunks and migratory birds.
 The land is productive, especially for fruit orchards producing guavas, tejocote, apples, limes, quince and more.
 Desert fruits such as cactus pears (tuna), garambullos and xoconostle are also produced commercially.

 The state's best-known geographical region is the Bajío, a relatively low and flat area of between 1,700 and 1,800 meters that surrounds the Lerma River and its tributaries.
 Centered in Guanajuato, parts also extend into Querétaro and Jalisco.
-This low area is the source of its name, coming from the Spanish word "bajo" or low.
+This low area is the source of its name, coming from the Spanish word bajo or low.
 The Bajío is filled with rolling hills and interrupted by the occasional chain of low mountains such as the Gavia and the Culiacán.
 Before the Spanish arrived, this area was covered in dense forests of holm oak and mesquite trees, but mining's need for wood fuel eventually cleared them.
 Today, the area is the center of most of the state's agriculture and industry since the terrain allows for highways and large farms, which produce grains, vegetables and fruit.
 This farmland is considered some of Mexico's most productive.